KnowEnG/Data_Cleanup_Pipeline/README.md

   2. casts index of input genes dataframe to string type
   3. if input genes dataframe is empty, the program exits.
 If input genes dataframe is not empty, checks the intersection between universal genes list and input genes dataframe.
 Returns the universal genes list with intersected genes set to value 1 and not intersected genes to 0.

+* general_clustering_pipeline
+  1. removes empty rows in user spreasheet and checks if the user spreadsheet is empty.
+If so, rejects it.
+  2. checks if the user spreadsheet contains duplicate row name.
+If so, removes the duplicates.
+  3. checks if the user spreadsheet contains duplicate column name.
+If so, removes the duplicates.
+  4. checks if the gene name in user spreasheet contains NA value.
+If so, removes the row.
+  5. checks if the header in user spreasheet contains NA value.
+If so, removes the row.
+  6. checks if the user spreadsheet contins NA value.
+If so, rejects it.
+  7. checks if the user spreadsheet only contains real value.
+If not, rejects it.

 * * *
 ## How to run this pipeline with our data
 * * *